Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

   - Use this as a reference point for later energy-aware and multi-objective models

----

 ### **4.3 Single-Objective Energy-Aware NAS on BLE33 (Studies 1 and 2)**

 The single-objective NAS runs use a scalar score that combines accuracy, memory, latency, and (optionally) energy per inference.
-For each trial, the validation velocity RMSE in x and y is converted into an accuracy term $\(A = -(R_x + R_y)\)$, a small resource term encodes relative RAM and flash usage, and latency and energy penalties are applied when the BLE33 hardware measurements exceed a 200 ms latency budget and an implicit 10 mJ energy target.
-The overall score is
+For each trial, the validation velocity RMSE in x and y is converted into an accuracy term, a small resource term encodes relative RAM and flash usage, and latency and energy penalties are applied when the BLE33 hardware measurements exceed a 200 ms latency budget and an implicit 10 mJ energy target.
+See [Section 3.3](#33-nas-objective-search-space-and-training-procedure) for details on the score function.
+Note that higher scores correspond to lower validation error and fewer constraint violations.

-$$\text{score} = A + 0.01 \, M - \text{lat\_pen} - \text{energy\_pen} $$

-** NOTE TO SELF: MAYBE ALREADY DISCUSSED EARLIER AND IF SO, DELETE HERE AND JUST REFERENCE

-where the energy penalty is active only in the energy-aware run.
-Higher scores correspond to lower validation error and fewer constraint violations.
 Scores in all but a handful of trials were negative.

 #### **4.3.1 Effect of Energy Logging on NAS Outcome**